spinel-coop/.github/profile/README.md

 Getting maintainers on retainer solves both problems for a fraction of the cost of a fully-loaded full-time engineer.
 From the maintainers’ point of view, it’s steady income to keep doing what they do best.
 It’s a great deal for both sides.

-If you're interested in a retainer, drop us a note at `hello@` this domain.
+If you're interested in a retainer, drop us a note at `hello` at our domain [spinel.coop](https://spinel.coop).

 - - -